Hi. I'm Jason. You might remember me from such services as:

-I enjoy watching sports, particularly the Yankees and the Steelers, and I'm looking forward to Seattle getting its own hockey team.
+I enjoy watching sports, particularly the Yankees and the Steelers, and I'm looking forward to watching the Seattle Kraken.
 If you're in Seattle and looking for a good crowd to watch Steelers games, check out the Seattle Pittsburgh Steelers Meetup Group, which I started organizing during the 2017 season.

 By day I work in software; see my resume for more about my professional background.
 In my spare time I enjoy exploring the fast-growing neighborhoods of Seattle on foot, reading, watching movies old and new, and nursing the coffee addiction that I picked up shortly after moving here.
 I also enjoy travel, including trips to France, Italy, Hawaii, Japan, and destinations in the great Pacific Northwest.
-I've also taken an interest in local Seattle history as a member of the Capitol Hill Historical Society.
+I've also taken an interest in local Seattle history.

 I'm definitely an urbanist; I grew up in the suburbs and I visit them from time to time, but I only want to work and live in a city.
 I also think that cities should be for everyone, not just for those who had the foresight to move to them when they were less expensive.
 Since 2017 I've started to work with organizations advocating for more inclusive communities in Seattle.

 This site, which went live April 14, 2013, is served entirely from within Amazon Web Services.
 Amazon Simple Storage Service (S3) hosts the content and Amazon Route 53 provides the Domain Name System (DNS) hosting and domain registration.
 Fastmail handles inbound and outbound e-mail.